awinterstein/website/content/blog/yocto-swupdate-local.md

 ## Next Steps

 The local update could be extended to automatically install updates from an USB stick, as soon as it gets connected.
 An alternative would be the downloading of update images from an HTTP server.
-I will show this in a follow-up post later on.
+I'm showing this in the follow-up post [Setting up Remote SWUpdate with Yocto](/blog/yocto-swupdate-remote-server).